GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/03_api_reduction.rst

 Reduction using API
 *******************

-There may be cases where you might be interested in accessing the DRAGONS Application Program Interface (API) directly instead of using the command line wrappers to reduce your data.
+There may be cases where you would be interested in accessing the DRAGONS Application Program Interface (API) directly instead of using the command line wrappers to reduce your data.
 Here we show you how to do the same reduction we did in the previous chapter but using the API.